delta/codecharacter-docs-2022/docs/Code Documentation/PvP Mode/Default Code/Java.md

         int remainingCoins = state.getCoinsLeft();
         game.log("TURN " + state.getTurnNo() + " LOGS:");

-        // Get all the attackers and defenders in the game and store it List<Attacker> attackers = state.getAttackers();
+        // Get all the attackers and opponent in the game and store it List<Attacker> attackers = state.getAttackers();
         List<Attacker> opponentAttackers = state.getOpponentAttackers();